max-ilnitskyi/study-work/README.md

 #### Reject

-If the server can not process the request or some error has occured response object will be sent with `res.jsonReject([someMesage])` custom method.
+If the server can not process the request or some error has occured response object will be sent with `res.jsonReject([someMesage, status])` custom method.
+By default status is 400.

 Example: